lek-tin/hashnopolis/content/post/inorder-successor-in-bst.md

 #         self.val = x
 #         self.left = None
 #         self.right = None
+# Time: o(h)
 class Solution:
     def inorderSuccessor(self, root: 'TreeNode', p: 'TreeNode') -> 'TreeNode': if not root:
             return None

         if root.val > p.val:
+            # Root is greater than p, so traverse down to left substree
             succ = self.inorderSuccessor(root.left, p)
+            # If not succ is found, return root; Otherwise return the smaller succ
             return root if succ == None else succ
         else:
+            # Search in right subtree only, as the successor definitely doesn't exist in the left subtree
             return self.inorderSuccessor(root.right, p)
 ```